RGraf is an accountant who loves to read, study history, and travel. She has researched and written for educational sites and authors.

-How to Start Saving Money When You Have None
+How to Save Money When You Have None

 Many of us are struggling to make ends meet.
 It seems every penny goes out the door for bills before it even enters the bank account.
 There isn't much for even a soda.
 I totally get it.